nit12/nordlicht/trunk/readme.txt

   * nordlicht northern lights photo from http://en.wikipedia.org/wiki/File:Polarlicht_2.jpg - part of the Public Domain

 =Changelog=
+==nordlicht v0.4.3==
+===Feb.
+20, 2011===
+  * updated the colors to be more northern lighty
+  * updated the header to be not so IN YOUR FACE
+  * updated the layout of the Browser/OS section
+  * added global javascript variables for URL & time
+  * begun work on bug 3, not done yet
 ==nordlicht v0.4.1==
 ===Feb.
 06, 2011===
   * finished bug 8 - made the splash page fucking ace